 Stephen, however, found his way back into Sloane’s life when she was aged 13 and mended broken fences with her.
 They maintained a close father-daughter relationship until Sloane lost him to a car crash in 2009.

-She is also enshrined in Boston University Athletic Hall of Fame as the greatest swimmer in the history of the university.
-Sloane credits Sybil for supporting her career and being one of the greatest motivation.
+She is also enshrined in the Boston University Athletic Hall of Fame as the greatest swimmer in the history of the university.
+Sloane credits Sybil for supporting her career and being one of the greatest motivations.

 What do you know of Sloane’s persona off the tennis court?.
 Sit back as we bring you makings of her personality to help you get a complete picture of her.